 Quinoa Enchilada Crock-Pot Tips

 • Use freshly grated cheese.
-Pre-grated cheese has a cellulose coating that keeps it from melting as nicely.
-While it can be used in this recipe, it will get a little greasy and won’t melt as smoothly.
+Pre-shredded cheese has a coating that keeps it from melting well.
+You can use it, but it will get a bit greasy and not melt as nicely.

 • Cook on high.
-Unfortunately, this recipe doesn’t cook well at low temperatures; the quinoa absorbs liquid too slowly and cooks unevenly.
+This recipe doesn’t work well on low.
+The quinoa takes too long and cooks unevenly.

 • Use fire-roasted diced tomatoes for more flavor.

 • Don’t forget the toppings.
-They add so much flavor and texture to this dish.
-Use whatever you like on top of enchiladas; our favorite toppings for this dish are ripe sliced avocados, fresh cilantro, fresh lime, and fresh cherry tomatoes.
-Other options include sour cream, additional cheese, pico de gallo, guacamole, thinly sliced radishes, and green onions.
+They add so much to this dish!
+Add what you like on enchiladas—my top picks are avocado, cilantro, lime, and cherry tomatoes.
+You can also try sour cream, extra cheese, pico de gallo, guac, thin radishes, or green onions.

-• Crock-Pot® is a trademarked brand of slow cooker that is often used generically.
-You can use any type of slow cooker you prefer.
+• Crock-Pot® is just one brand.
+You can use any slow cooker you like.

 Variations

-• Add heat: A tablespoon or two of diced jalapeños, hot sauce, and/or fire-roasted diced green chilies are all additions that add in some heat.
-A spicier salsa and/or enchilada sauce can also be used.
+• Add heat: A tablespoon or two of diced jalapeños, hot sauce, or fire-roasted diced green chilies are all great ways to add in some heat.
+You can also use a spicier salsa or enchilada sauce.

 • Make a homemade enchilada sauce: If you prefer, make your own!